maria-alexandru/2048/README.md

 achieved it and if it was a win or a loss.
 	- If you enter the settings submenu, you will be able to modify the appearance of the game by choosing the desired theme, you can configure the automatic move option or you can return to the main menu.
+These will be the same for all game modes.
 	- If you select the 'Quit' option, the game will immediately close.

 2. **Gameplay**